ShuonanChen/LCNE_transcriptomics/README.md

 The `plot_all_*_figs.ipynb` notebooks produce the main manuscript figures for each modality; the remaining notebooks generate supplemental figures and supporting analyses.

+## Citation

+If you use this pipeline or the derived datasets, please cite the associated publication and the Allen Institute for Neural Dynamics.

+## License

+Released under the MIT License.
+See [LICENSE](LICENSE) for details.
+Copyright (c) Allen Institute for Neural Dynamics.